 An essential part of Chattanooga’s creative capital, 4 Bridges Arts Festival (4BAF) cultivates and inspires an appreciation for the visual arts by creating opportunities for exchange between working artists and the public.
-Dates for the 2019 4BAF are Friday, April 12-Sunday, April 14, and the festival venue is First Tennessee Pavilion, located at 1826 Reggie White Boulevard in Chattanooga, TN.
-The festival will begin with the Preview Party, a ticketed, gala-style event.
-The festival officially opens to the public on Saturday, April 13 and continues through Sunday, April 14.
+Dates for the 2020 4BAF are Friday, April 17-Sunday, April 19.

 Highly-anticipated and culturally-prominent, 4BAF is a juried art show that receives applications from visual artists from across the country.
 The festival will showcase the distinctive talents of 150 artists and offer $10,800 in cash awards to artists selected by the 2019 jury panel.